-Q2.4: Are there practices in other countries that an actuary can review for reference?
+Q 2.4: Are there practices in other countries that an actuary can review for reference?

 A: Published papers on principle-based reserve calculations in other countries may provide useful information.
 It should be noted that acceptable practice in other countries may not be viewed as a safe harbor for principle-based calculations in the United States.
-U.S. actuaries using other countries' papers as a guide should make their own independent decision as to whether the techniques described in the papers are appropriate for their situation under principle-based methods.
+Annotation 3-2 of the Code of Professional Conduct establishes that where no applicable standard of practice exists, "an Actuary shall utilize professional judgment, taking into account generally accepted actuarial principles and practices."
+From the perspective of discerning generally accepted actuarial principles and practices, pursuant to the Code, U.S. actuaries desiring to use other countries' actuarial papers as a guide should exercise professional judgment as to whether applicable U.S. standards of practice exist and, if they do not, whether the techniques described in the papers are generally accepted principle-based methods and whether they wish to take them into account.
+A definition of "professional judgment" is provided in ASOP No. 1, Section 2.9.

-The Canadian Institute of Actuaries has Valuation Technique Papers (VTP) and educational notes that U.S. actuaries may wish to consider in order to better understand how Canadian actuaries calculate reserves.
-There are some similarities between U.S. principle-based reserves and Canadian valuation techniques and a review of the specific Canadian material may be helpful to identify specific issues that a U.S. actuary might want to consider in calculating principle-based reserves.
-For Canadian documentation please see the Canadian Institute of Actuaries website at www.actuaries.ca.
+The Canadian Institute of Actuaries has Valuation Technique Papers (VTP) and educational notes that explain how Canadian actuaries calculate reserves.
+There are some similarities between U.S. principle-based reserves and Canadian valuation techniques.
+For Canadian documentation, please see the Canadian Institute of Actuaries website at www.actuaries.ca.